slarmoo/.github/profile/webFrameworks/wrapUp/wrapUp.md

 We hope that you have enjoyed learning how to build a web application.
 The concepts you have mastered from this instruction are the same ones that professional software engineers use on a daily basis.

-Always remember to continually invest in your tech, art, social, and discovery skills as you make the world a better place.
+Always remember to continually invest in your capabilities, collaboration, curiosity, creativity, and Christlike skills as you make the world a better place.

 ## Clean up AWS